 Chinese is a particularly difficult language, especially in its written form.

-Chinese characters give no clue about the pronunciation and tone system that can give a whole new meaning to the words.
+Chinese characters give no clue about pronunciation, and the language's tone system can give a whole new meaning to any given word.

 This Nordic language has an extremely complex grammar with 15 cases.
 Finnish suffixes are often used where other languages use pronouns and prepositions.
 The Finnish language will also modify verbs, nouns, pronouns, adjectives and numbers according to their role in the sentence.

 German is an inflected language (a language in which the form or ending of some words change depending on how they are used in sentences), with conjugations and declensions and no less than three grammatical genders: masculine, feminine and neuter.
 Many words also have the same root, and there are a number of commonly used dialects.

 Oral Norwegian has few official "standards," and local dialects are still very important.

 With its unusual sound system, spoken Danish has little or nothing to do with the written language, which greatly complicates learning.